 In terms of the life of 8th Karmapa, the most extensive account of it in the English language can be found in The Eighth Karmapa’s Life and His Interpretation of the Great Seal, by Jim Rheingans (2017).
 I summarise some of the key people in his life from that study below.

-Interestingly, the recognition of the 8th Karmapa was also disputed with two candidates and one of the heart-sons of the Karmapa, Gyaltsab Rinpoche played a key role in easing tension and stopping conflict [i] History repeats itself!
-After being officially recognised, the upavāsatha vows and his first name, Chokyab Dragpa Palzang (Chos skyabs grags pa dpal bzang) were given to 8th Karmapa by Gyaltsab Rinpoche[ii] who became his first main teacher and who taught him to read and write.
+Interestingly, the recognition of the 8th Karmapa was also disputed with two candidates and one of the heart-sons of the Karmapa, the 2nd Gyeltsab Rinpoche, Tashi Namgyel played a key role in easing tension and stopping conflict [i] History repeats itself!
+After being officially recognised, the upavāsatha vows and his first name, Chokyab Dragpa Palzang (Chos skyabs grags pa dpal bzang) were given to 8th Karmapa by 2nd Gyaltsab Rinpoche[ii] who became his first main teacher and who taught him to read and write.
 [Update July 2021: my biography of 2nd Gyelstab was recently published on Treasury of Lives here].

-Four subsequent teachers are mentioned as crucial in the spiritual biographies:
+Four subsequent teachers are mentioned as crucial to the 8th Karmapa in the spiritual biographies:

 (i) Sangye Nyenpa Tashi Paljor, (Sangs rgyas mnyan pa bKra shis dpal ’byor (1445/1457–1510/1525, sometimes called the mahāsiddha of Denma (gDan ma),

 (ii) Dumoma Tashi Ozer (bDud mo ma bKra shis ’od zer (b.
 15th century, d. c.1545)),

 (iii) Khenchen Chodrub Senge (mKhan chen Chos grub seng ge (b.
 15th century)), and